l-magnificence/Mime/README.md

 ```
 This gene set is associated with Wnt/β-catenin signalling from MSigDB.

-We recommend training dataset with more than 100 samples and gene set with more than 50 genes.
+- We recommend training dataset with more than 100 samples and gene set with more than 50 genes.

 ### 1. Construct predicting models for prognosis
+#### 1.1 Select the optimal model
 ``` r
 library(Mime)
 load("./Example.cohort.Rdata")